 What to do when you move out

-If you have an assured, secure or fixed term tenancy and you decide you want to move out of your home, you need to give us four weeks’ notice in writing.
-The four week period will always start from a Monday.
+If you have an assured, secure or fixed term tenancy and you decide you want to move out of your home, you need to give us four weeks’ notice in writing or Get in touch for a form.
+The four-week period will always start from a Monday.

-We will also arrange for an inspection of your home before you move out.
-During this inspection we will let you know of any repairs you need to complete before you move out, to avoid being recharged.
-If you have made any alterations to the property without permission, you may be required to change this back to its original state.
+We’ll also arrange a telephone appointment for an inspection of your home before you move out.
+During this inspection we’ll let you know of any repairs you need to complete beforehand - to avoid being recharged.
+If you’ve made any alterations to the property without permission, you may be required to change something back to its original state.

 What do I need to do before I move out?

-There are a number of things you need to do before you move:
+There are several things you need to do before you move:

-- Leave the property empty, clean and in good condition.
+- Leave your home empty, clean and in good condition.

-- Carry out any repairs or redecoration that needs doing.
-If you don’t carry out the work, we might charge you for the cost of getting it done, and if you’re transferring to another one of our homes we could stop the move.
+- Carry out any repairs or redecoration that need doing.
+(If you don’t carry out the work, we might charge you for the cost of getting it done and, if you’re transferring to another one of our homes, we could stop the move.)

-- Return all the keys – including the gas card and electric key if you have them – to your local office by 10am on the Monday your tenancy ends.
+- Return all the keys – including the gas card and electric key if you have them.
+We’ll fit a key safe before you move out and let you know the code.

 - Let us know your new address.

 - Continue to pay rent until your tenancy has ended.
-Make sure your rent account is clear and that any other debt you have with us is paid off.
+Please make sure your rent account is clear and that you’ve paid off any other debt you have with us.
 If you still owe rent payments when you leave, we may have to take legal action against you.

 What if it’s a joint tenancy, and one person wants to leave?

-Both residents should contact us and discuss the tenancy.
-The residents who would like to remain in the property would need to agree to keep all the terms of the tenancy including payment of the rent.
+If you’re in this position we’d ask both residents to contact us and discuss the tenancy.
+The resident who’d like to remain in the property would need to agree to keep all the terms of the tenancy, including paying the rent.
 We may then agree to assign the tenancy to them.